Making Exercise a Natural Part of Your Day

 - Come up with some realistic goals—and some rewards!

-- Tell your friends and family about your plans, and think of at least one role model.
+- Tell your friends and family about your plans.
 Supportive people and role models can help you keep up your momentum.

 - Get some athletic shoes, clothing, and any other necessary gear if you don’t already have them.